 Today, as millions of taxpayers file their income tax returns, the IRS is announcing that it has agreed to develop and implement a process to allow blind taxpayers to request post-filing tax notices—such as notices about additional taxes or penalties owed—in Braille, large print, or electronic formats.
 The new alternative media process (AMP) will be in place by January 31, 2022.
 The agency will also consider whether it can add audio notices to the alternative formats that can be requested, work with third-party entities to improve the accessibility of tax forms and documents, and take other steps to improve the accessibility of interactions with the agency and its partners.

 The actions to be taken by the IRS resolve a lawsuit filed last year by individual blind taxpayers, along with the National Federation of the Blind, alleging violation of Section 504 of the Rehabilitation Act of 1973, which the agency denies.
-The legal team in the lawsuit included attorneys from Brown Goldstein Levy LLP, Eve Hill, and Disability Rights California, the protection and advocacy system for the state.
+The legal team in the lawsuit included attorneys from Brown Goldstein Levy LLP, including Eve Hill, and Disability Rights California, the protection and advocacy system for the state.

 “We are pleased that the IRS has recognized that both the law and fundamental fairness demand that blind taxpayers receive notices that we can read and act upon while protecting our privacy and preserving our independence,” said Mark Riccobono, President of the National Federation of the Blind.
 “We look forward to continued collaboration with the agency to improve the process of filing and paying taxes in ways that respect the equality of blind people.”